Deep Out-of-Distribution Uncertainty Quantification via Weight Entropy Maximization: Introduction

 \section{Introduction}

 In many practical deep learning scenarios, neural network models are deployed on unknown data distributions that can significantly differ from the training distribution.
-For instance, when building deep learning models of object detection for autonomous cars, the training dataset cannot cover any potential situation that the model can encounter, in terms of weather conditions, geography or camera obstructions for examples.
-In this context, the learner aims at providing confidence guarantees on the model prediction for any data belonging to the whole input space.
-This task is related to uncertainty quantification and out-of-distribution (OOD) detection for deep learning \citep{abdar2021UncertaintyQuantificationSurvey, Shen2021OODSurvey}.
-In this research area, the general framework is depicted by an input and output spaces $\mathcal{X}$, $\mathcal{Y}$, a training set $\mathcal{S}$ containing several paired observations $(x, y) \in \mathcal{X} \times \mathcal{Y}$, drawn independently of the training distribution $p(x, y)$, and a hypothesis set $\mathcal{H}$ of neural networks of specified architecture mapping $\mathcal{X}$ to $\mathcal{Y}$.
-The primary goal is to find the hypothesis $h^*$ in $\mathcal{H}$ with the best predictive power on $\mathcal{X}$.
-To provide an approximation of $h^*$, the learner typically considers a hypothesis $\hat{h}$ with low empirical risk on $\mathcal{S}$, computed through empirical risk minimization algorithms.
-In the \textit{epistemic uncertainty} quantification framework \citep{kendall2017EpistemicUncertainties, hullermeier2021aleatoricEpistemic}, the learner aims at estimating, for any input $x \in \mathcal{X}$, the potential discrepancy between the predicted value $\hat{h}(x)$ and the best possible prediction $h^*(x)$.
-When dealing with neural network hypotheses, the set $\mathcal{H}$ is typically very large and many different hypotheses may provide low empirical risk on the training set $\mathcal{S}$.
-Informally, this collection of \textit{consistent hypotheses} form a subset $\mathcal{H}_{\mathcal{S}} \subset \mathcal{H}$ which provides probable candidates for the best hypotheses $h^*$.
-Prediction uncertainty for a novel input observation $x \in \mathcal{X}$ is then described by the prediction diversity of the consistent hypotheses: $\{ h(x); \; h \in \mathcal{H}_{\mathcal{S}} \}$ \citep{hullermeier2021aleatoricEpistemic}.
+For instance, when building deep learning models of object detection for autonomous cars, the training dataset cannot cover any potential situation that the model can encounter, in terms of weather conditions, geography, or camera obstructions for examples.
+In this context, the learner aims at providing confidence guarantees on the model prediction for any data belonging to the whole input space, including data outside the support of the training distribution.
+This task is related to \textit{epistemic uncertainty} quantification and \textit{out-of-distribution} (OOD) detection for deep learning \citep{kendall2017EpistemicUncertainties, Shen2021OODSurvey}.
+In the epistemic uncertainty quantification framework, the learner aims at estimating the potential discrepancy between the estimated hypothesis and the optimal predictor.
+When dealing with neural networks, the set of hypotheses is typically very large and many of them provide a low empirical risk on the training observations.
+Informally, this collection of hypotheses that are \textit{consistent} with the training data form a subset of relevant candidates for the optimal predictor.
+The prediction uncertainty for a novel input observation is then described by the prediction diversity of the consistent hypotheses \citep{hullermeier2021aleatoricEpistemic}.